 2012 is much more successful than 2011.
 It was a low-acid year in both the northern and southern Rhône.
 Alcohols are roughly average, but volumes are down by up to 15% on 2011.
 Clement weather late in the season made for relaxed harvesting however, and vignerons are optimistic about the results which seem to combine ripeness with some freshness.

-2011 Good quality and good yields, but won't be as brilliant as the preceding two vintages.
+2011 Reasonably good quality and good yields, but won't be as brilliant as the preceding two vintages.
+Often drying tannins.

 2010 A very successful vintage, with precision and freshness allowing great expression of terroir.
 Equally outstanding for whites and reds.
 Excellent.